 This freeform layout not only helps you create versatile notes with different kinds of content positioned exactly how you like, it aids in the creative and learning process.
 When taking notes during a meeting or class, for example, you can paste in reference material or questions to the side of the page.

-Kathy Jacobs, a former software tester and OneNote MVP uses OneNote not just for notes but for writing her articles on Medium precisely because you're not forced to think linearly:
+Kathy Jacobs, a former software tester and OneNote MVP, uses OneNote not just for notes but for writing her articles on Medium precisely because OneNote doesn't force you to think linearly: